electricians on Call During Any Time of Day or Night

-4. Faulty wiring can be caused either by water, ice or someone tripping over your wire and creating a short-circuit that causes fire.
+4. Faulty wiring- this can be caused by water or ice, or by someone tripping over your electrical cord and creating a short circuit that leads to fire.

-When the power goes out, ensure that all your heaters, cookers, grills, and other heating appliances are off and clear of debris.
+When the power is out, go around your house and check that your cookers, grills and other heating appliances are turned off and are cleared of debris.
 When power is restored, everything that is left on will start working again, which could cause a fire or electric shock.
 If possible, turn off all the unnecessary items.

-The best way to get up-to-date information during a power outage is to call 105.
-You should also be able to find out when the power will be restored.
+To get up-to-date information about a power outage, call 105.
+It should also be possible for them to let you know when the power will be restored.

 When the power is still on at your neighbors’ or the street lights are still on in your neighborhood, your fuses or switches may be defective.